 Hit up some of the many vintage shops that line the streets selling all sorts of vintage clothes, antiques, and everything in between.

 Stop in some of the different grocery and specialty food stores selling everything from herbs and spices, cheap produce, cheese, meat, and everything in between.

 Visit some of the other shops in Kensington, one of my favs is Blue Banana which is one of those stores that are great to visit if you’re looking for a gift for someone who has everything!
-I also love Anice Jewellery for their dainty and beautiful handmade jewellery.
-However, there are so many shops here, you can spend an entire afternoon weaving in and out of them!
+There are so many shops here, you can spend an entire afternoon weaving in and out of them!

 Kensington, as you can tell, is such a vibrant, colourful neighbourhood with so much to do.
 It’s definitely a must-do when visiting the city of Toronto!